All women have a place to call home.

 Inclusive – We value and embrace diversity and experiences, giving everyone the space to be their full, authentic selves.

-listening to people with lived experiences
+Listen to people with lived experiences

-understanding and learning from their stories
+Understand and learn from their stories

-amplifying their voices
+Amplify their voices

-disrupting systemic racism that create inequities in our society
+Disrupt systemic racism that create inequities in our society

 I want the world to know how important it is to have a safe place to sleep.
-Instead of sleeping in my car, I now have my own home. - Lynda
+Instead of sleeping in my car, I now have my own home.

 Every day needs – a place to rest and sleep, nourishing food, and access to necessities such as a shower, laundry, clothing, toiletries.